Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Homogenized cable model

 \section{Homogenized cable model}

-In this section, we introduce the homogenized cable model.
-In this model, the cable is no longer modelled with individual strands and circuit connections for IS coupling currents, as in Section~\ref{sec_detailed}, but rather as a homogeneous material described with differential equations that reproduce the IS coupling current dynamics, see Figs.~\ref{models_overview}(f) and~\ref{detailed_to_homogenized}.
-The effect of contacts between strands is modelled in a distributed manner, with the Distributed Inter-Strand Coupling Current (\DISC) model.
-The key assumption of the homogenized model is that strands are numerous enough for a description in terms of distributed field quantities to be sufficiently accurate.
+In this section, we introduce the homogenized cable model, see Figs.~\ref{models_overview}(f) and~\ref{detailed_to_homogenized}.
+The cable is no longer modelled with individual strands and circuit connections for IS coupling currents, but rather with a homogeneous material described with differential equations that reproduce the IS coupling current dynamics in a distributed manner.
+We refer to this model as the Distributed Inter-Strand Coupling Current (\DISC) model.
+A key assumption of this model is that strands are numerous enough for a description in terms of distributed field quantities to be sufficiently accurate.

-For the homogenized cable model, equations are written in terms of homogenized fields, which are spatially averaged versions of the fields in the reference cable model.
-For simplicity, however, we keep the same notations for the fields as before, e.g., in this section, $\h$ and $\j$ refer to the homogenized magnetic field and current density.
+In the homogenized cable model, equations are written in terms of homogenized fields, which are spatially averaged versions of the fields in the reference cable model.
+For simplicity, we keep the same notations for the fields as before, e.g., in this section, $\h$ and $\j$ refer to the homogenized magnetic field and current density.

-Because contacts between strands are treated in a distributed way in the homogenized cable model, we introduce contact resistivities $\ra$ and $\rc$ ($\Omega\,$m$^2$), defined as the contact resistances multiplied by characteristic surfaces:
+Because contacts between strands are treated in a distributed way, we introduce contact resistivities $\ra$ and $\rc$ ($\Omega\,$m$^2$), defined as the contact resistances multiplied by characteristic surfaces:

 We also introduce the strand filling factor in the homogenized cable: $a_\text{s} = \Ns A_\text{s}/(W_\text{c}H_\text{c})$.
 Notations are summarized in Table~\ref{cable_parameters}.